ropensci/roweb3/content/commcalls/2021-04-22/index.md

 Come hear our best recommendations, and share your favorites.
 Stefanie Butland will moderate to get answers to your questions and we’ll have a collaborative notes doc to harness everyone's collective wisdom.

+Index of video:
+- 0:00 Stefanie Butland, Welcome and introductions
+- 4:55 Maëlle Salmon, Set Up Your Package to Foster a Community
+- 20:00 Hugo Gruson, My Journey from Package User to Package Developer… and how to invite more users to take this journey
+- 32:28 Steffi LaZerte, Labelling Issues and the Labelathon
+- 43:58 Q & A

 ## Do you think these are great ideas, but it's hard to set aside time to put them into practice?

 We’re following up this Community Call with an experiment!